Live at the Apollo (TV series): Series 11 (2015)

 The eleventh series of Live at the Apollo was broadcast on BBC Two for the first time, beginning on 9 November 2015.

 Series 12 (2016)

 The twelfth series of Live at the Apollo was broadcast on BBC Two from 8 November 2016.

 Series 13 (2017–2018)

 The thirteenth series of Live at the Apollo was broadcast on BBC Two from 30 November 2017.

 Series 14 (2018)

 The fourteenth series of Live at the Apollo was broadcast on BBC Two from 15 November 2018.

 Series 15 (2019)

 The fifteenth series of Live at the Apollo was broadcast on BBC Two from 5 November 2019.

 Series 16 (2021)

 The sixteenth series of Live at the Apollo was broadcast on BBC Two from 10 November 2021.
 This show wasn't filmed the previous year (2020) due to the ongoing COVID-19 pandemic.

 Series 17 (2022–23)

-The seventeenth series of Live at the Apollo will be broadcast on BBC Two from 19 December 2022.
+The seventeenth series of Live at the Apollo was broadcast on BBC Two from 19 December 2022.

+Series 18 (2023)

+The eighteenth series of Live at the Apollo was broadcast on BBC Two from 7 November 2023.

+Series 19 (2024–25)

+The nineteenth series of Live at the Apollo was broadcast on BBC Two from 19 December 2024.